tbeyer567/hcp-vault-aws/README.md

-This repo deploys tep VPC's in AWS, split across two regions, and two HCP Vault clusters with associated HVN's with peering back to the afore mentioned VPC's.
+This repo deploys two VPC's in AWS, split across two regions, and two HCP Vault clusters with associated HVN's with peering back to the afore mentioned VPC's.

 To do:
   - Add inbound security group rules for SSH